cmlegault/gfishexplo/README.md

 ### Case Study 1: Witch Flounder (SARC 62, 2016)

 The benchmark assessment for witch flounder at SARC 62 rejected the proposed ASAP model due to a strong retrospective pattern (https://www.nefsc.noaa.gov/publications/crd/crd1701/, https://www.nefsc.noaa.gov/publications/crd/crd1703/, and https://www.nefsc.noaa.gov/saw/saw62/sarc62_panel_summary_report.pdf).
 An ASAP file similar to the final run examined in SARC 62 was used as the starting point for this exercise.
 This assessment formulation used years 1982-2015, ages 1-11+, one fleet with three selectivity blocks, and five survey tuning indices (NESFS spring and fall scaled by the catchability study, ASMFC summer, and ME/NH spring and fall surveys).
-This assessment exhibited a strong retrospective pattern with Mohn's rho values of 0.64 and -0.46 for SSB and F, respectively.
+This assessment exhibited a strong retrospective pattern with Mohn's rho values of -0.46, 0.64, and 0.39 for F, SSB, and recruitment, respectively.

 ![base retro](./witch/retro_F_SSB_R.png)